 From concrete walls to “No Trespassing” signs, we find physical boundaries all around us.
 Usually, these exist for a good reason.
 A tall chainlink fence around an electrical plant is there to protect us from walking inadvertently into a dangerous area.

 Setting boundaries entails taking ownership of your own wants, needs, and feelings.
 It means prioritizing you, but often people feel like it means they are neglecting others.
-But the authors emphasize that setting up healthy boundaries doesn’t mean you don’t care about other people’s concerns or problems.
-All it means is that you aren’t solely responsible for them.
+But that’s not true.
+All it means is that you aren’t solely responsible for other people’s problems.

 On the other hand, they could hand the responsibility to their son instead.
 They could listen and support him in becoming sober and do all this without stepping in to fix his problems.
 In this case, they are taking care of themselves by establishing boundaries and still taking care of Peter.
 Setting boundaries like this is an act of kindness to yourself as well as to everyone around you.